EduardoGape/EduardoGape/README.md

 ### Hi there 👋

-my name is eduardo and i am a developer
+my name is eduardo and i am a developer full-stack

 - 🔭 I’m currently working on front-end, back-end, full-stack
 - 🌱 I also study game development at unity, game maker and others.